Frequently Asked Questions

 Yes.
 All my work is 100% satisfaction guaranteed or you don’t pay.
 Ask about our limited lifetime warranty.

-Because our rates are so much lower than conventional auto body shops, most customers prefer to avoid a claim and pay the cost of the repair themselves.
-The total bill often ends up being less than your deductible, and everyone likes to avoid a rate increase and a blemish on their claim history.
+It depends.
+Because our prices are usually lower than conventional auto body shops, most customers prefer to avoid a claim and pay the cost of the repair themselves.
+With no insurance claim, a carfax report is avoided.
+And, everyone likes to avoid a rate increase and a blemish on their claim history.
+However, if you have major damages (ie. hail storm damage, smash damage), then it usually makes sense to file a claim.

 Yes, if you decide to file a claim, I can assist you through the whole process.